gvwilson/thirdbit/src/fiction/madica/index.md

 ## Strange Sounds in the Night!

+Once upon a time,
+a fairy named Madica lived with her mom and dad in a little house on a quiet street in a hidden city near the South Pole.
+The house and street were normal by fairy standards: the house's windows had panes of colored diamond instead of glass, and the streets were always full of cold, crisp snow.
+As for the city,
-Once upon a time, a fairy named Madica lived with her mom and dad in a little house on a quiet street in a hidden city not far from the South Pole.
-The house and the street were pretty normal by fairy standards: the house's windows were filled with panes of colored diamond instead of glass, and the streets were always full of cold, crisp snow that was perfect for sleigh rides.
-And the city---well, it was the only fairy city in the world, so it's hard to say if it was normal or not, but it sparkled in the summer-long sun and shone through the winter-long night and the fairies who lived there made very sure that humans never found it.
+it was the only fairy city in the world, so it's hard to say if it was normal or not, but it sparkled in the summer-long sun and shone through the winter-long night and the fairies who lived there made very sure that humans never found it.

+One day,
-One day, as Madica was skiing home from school, she saw a big black cat resting on the neighbor's gray stone steps.
-Its paws were tucked underneath it and its eyes were closed, and if it hadn't been for the occasional twitch of its tail, Madica might have thought it was a stuffed toy.
-She reached down to scratch it behind its ears, but stopped herself at the last moment.
-The cat looked so happy just lying there that she didn't want to wake it, even for something as nice as a good ear-scratch.
+as Madica was skiing home from school, she saw a big black cat on the neighbor's gray stone steps.
+Its paws were tucked under its chest and its eyes were closed, and if it hadn't been for the occasional twitch of its tail, Madica would have thought it was a stuffed toy.
+She thought about scratching it behind its ears, but the cat looked so happy just lying there that she didn't want to wake it.

-When she straightened up, she noticed another cat asleep under a snow-covered bush in the garden across the street.
-And then another one on the porch of the house next to that one.
-It was asleep too, and so was the one on the seat of the neighbor's sleigh.
+When she straightened up,
+she noticed another black cat asleep under a snow-covered bush in the garden across the street.
+A third one was curled up on the porch of the garden's house.
+It was asleep too,
+and so was the one on the seat of the neighbor's sleigh.

+Madica suddenly realized that cats seemed to spend most of their time sleeping.
+*Why is that?* she wondered.
+Her face brightened.
+She had been trying all week
+to think of a good project for science class—maybe she could do this!
+Or maybe her teacher,
+Mr. Poudell,
-In fact, when she thought about it, Madica realized that most cats seemed to spend most of their time sleeping. *Why is that?* she wondered.
-Then her face brightened.
-She had been trying all week to think of a good project for science class---maybe she could do this!
-Or maybe Mr. Poudell, her teacher, would let her and her best friend Laurellen work on it together.
+would let her and her best friend Laurellen work on it together.
 She was sure the two of them could figure it out.

-She skied the rest of the way home and then forgot about the cat for a few hours while she:

--   took her art homework out of her bag to show her mother,
--   got a glass of juice and some raisins,
--   read a chapter of "Helga the Happiness Human",
--   took the cushions off the couch to find the raisins she had dropped when the alligator snuck up on Helga and *almost* caught her,
--   set the table for dinner,
--   went upstairs to wash her hands,
--   went back in the living room to put the cushions on the couch,
--   ate dinner,
--   washed her hands *again*,
--   did ten minutes of piano practice,
--   had a grape popsicle,
+After she got home,
--   played a game of checkers with her dad,
--   went upstairs to brush her teeth and wings and get into her pajamas,
--   kissed her mom and dad good night, and then
--   pulled the covers over her head and waited for Santa Claws to kidnap her and turn her into an elf and make her work in his factory forever and ever.
+she took her art homework out of her bag to show her mother, got a glass of juice and some raisins, read a chapter of "Helga the Happiness Human", took the cushions off the couch to find the raisins she had dropped when the alligator snuck up on Helga, set the table for dinner, went upstairs to wash her hands, ate dinner, washed her hands *again*, played checkers with her dad, brushed her teeth and wings and got into her pajamas, kissed her mom and dad good night, and then pulled the covers over her head and waited for Santa Claws to kidnap her and turn her into an elf and make her work in his factory forever and ever.

-She knew it was silly.
-Santa Claws hadn't kidnapped any fairies in years, but night after night she lay awake listening for the sound of him squirming down a chimney with an empty sack in his hand and a wicked gleam in his eye.
+She knew it was silly to be afraid—Santa Claws hadn't kidnapped any fairies in years—but night after night she lay awake listening for the sound of him squirming down a chimney with an empty sack in his hand and a wicked gleam in his eye.

-She was still awake when her dad came in to pull the covers down and kiss her forehead like he always did.
-She pretended she was asleep, because if he realized she was awake, he'd ask why, and if she told him, he'd give her a big hug and explain why it was silly to be scared.
+She was still awake when her dad came in to kiss her forehead and say goodnight like he always did.
+She pretended she was asleep,
+because if he realized she was awake he'd ask why, and if she told him he would give her a big hug, which would be nice but also a bit embarrassing.
-The hug would be nice, but she already knew that she was being silly, and it was embarrassing to have a grown-up point it out.
-After all, she wasn't a baby---she was seven years old.
+After all, she wasn't a baby:
+she was practically almost nine years old.

 She was *still* awake an hour later when her mom and dad went to bed.
 She listened in the dark as they talked for a bit, then yawned, then started to snore.
-They both snored: her mom went, "Snrrrrrk… phew… snrrrrrk… phew…." and her dad went, "…rrrRRRrrr… …rrrRRRrrr…" It was almost like a lullaby: "Snrrrrrk… phew… …rrrRRRrrr…" over and over again.
+Her mom went, "Snrrrrrk… phew… snrrrrrk… phew…" and her dad went, "…rrrRRRrrr… …rrrRRRrrr…"
+It was almost like a lullaby:
+"Snrrrrrk… phew… …rrrRRRrrr…"

+Without warning,
-And then, without warning, *zzzZZZing!* A brilliant white light streaked across the sky outside her bedroom window.
+a brilliant white light streaked across the sky outside her bedroom window with a *zzzZZZing!*

+Madica sat up with a start.
+*zzzZZZing! zzzZZZing!*
-Madica sat up with a start. *zzzZZZing! zzzZZZing!* Two more lights shot by chasing the first.
-She pulled off her covers, tiptoed over to her window, and pushed the lace curtain aside.
+Two more lights shot by chasing the first.
+She slipped out from under her covers, tiptoed over to her window, and pulled the lace curtain aside.

-Everything seemed normal.
-There was nothing in her backyard except her swing and the snowbox where she and Laurellen were building a castle and the big old inner tube propped up against the garage that they took sledding sometimes and---
+There was nothing in her backyard except her swing and the snowbox where she and Laurellen were building a castle and the big old inner tube propped up against the garage that they took sledding sometimes and—

+*zzzZZZing!*
-*zzzZZZing!* There it was again!
-The light shot along the rooftops, dipped into the alley, and dodged nimbly around a phone pole.
-And there came the other two lights, blue-green instead of pure white like the one in front, swerving clumsily from side to side as they tried to keep up.
+There it was again!
+The ball of light shot along the rooftops, dipped into the alley between her house and the neighbor's, and dodged nimbly around a phone pole.
+And there came the other two lights, blue-green instead of pure white like the first one, swerving from side to side as they tried to keep up.

 The tiny gossamer wings on Madica's back trembled.
-She opened her mouth to call for her parents, but just as she did so, something moved on the roof of the house on the other side of street.
-No, not moved: *poured*, like spilled black ink running down a white sheet of paper.
-One, two, three, four black cats slunk across the roof single file, nose to tail.
+She opened her mouth to call for her mom and dad, but just as she did so something moved on the roof of the house on the other side of street.
+No, not moved:
+*poured*,
+like spilled black ink running down a white sheet of paper.
+One, two, three, four black cats padded across the roof nose to tail on silent paws.

-When the first one reached the edge it bunched its legs and leaped forward, body stretched, then did a somersault and landed with all four feet clutching a phone pole.
-It scrambled up the pole and ran along the wire as if it was the most normal thing in the world.
+When the first cat reached the edge it bunched its legs, leaped forward, and landed with all four feet clutching a phone pole.
+It scrambled up the pole and ran along the telephone wire as if it was the most normal thing in the world.

-The second cat did the same thing, then the third, and then the fourth.
+The second cat followed,
-Except the fourth paused after it landed to turn its head toward Madica for a moment.
-Just for a moment, but somehow, Madica knew it had looked straight at her.
+then the third and the fourth, except the fourth paused after it landed to turn toward Madica for a moment.
+Just for a moment,
+but somehow, Madica knew it had looked straight at her.

 Madica rubbed her eyes.
 She had never seen anything like it.
 She had never even *heard* of anything like it, and fairy children heard a lot of stories.

+The cats disappeared into the night.
+After a moment
-She watched another few moments, but nothing else happened, so she slipped back into bed and pulled the blankets over her head once again.
+Madica slipped back into bed and pulled the blankets over her head once again.
 She'd tell Laurellen tomorrow.
 And she would *definitely* do something about cats for her science project.

 </section>